Les femmes au travail 2026

 Frequently Asked Questions:

-1. What does people-first leadership actually mean in practice?
+What does people-first leadership look like in practice?

-2. How can I measure whether our leaders are people-first?
+How can an organization measure whether its leaders are people-first?

 Nancy Fonseca